If you’re setting out on a long road trip, you’ll need something to keep you company during those long hours on the road.

 There are so many different types of audiobooks out there for you to listen to but if you like to laugh and enjoy humorous stories, then there’s no better choice than a funny audiobook.

-There are many different funny audiobooks to choose from so picking the right one can be difficult.
+There are many different funny audiobooks to choose from so picking the right one can be difficult (if you’re in the mood for something more romantic, check out our favorite romance audiobooks here).
 That’s why we’ve created this list of the 15 best funny audiobooks for long road trips.
 Pick one of these audiobooks and you’re sure to laugh away the miles!

 Let’s get started!